 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Richard Walton: (4.1., 4.2.)
+Favor longer perfusion times using ethanol to ensure the complete exchange of the heart’s water content with ethanol.
+Interactions between HMDS and water produces heat, which may damage the sample.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Richard Walton: A strong advantage of this procedure is the ability to validate microCT imaging using histology.
+Air-dried samples can be directly embedded in paraffin for sectioning, staining and microscopic imaging.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Richard Walton: MicroCT imaging of air-dried hearts will provide a detailed and heart-specific map of the microstructural organization of cardiac disease and the structural determinants of cardiac arrhythmia and heart failure.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.